euank/ek8s/README.md

 I'm slowly migrating things from my old private git onto this, but I didn't do a good job separating secrets out the first time and this isn't exactly a priority.

+## TODO

+* The biggest todo is to pick something like helm that makes management of this a bit more sane
+* Also secrets
+* Also templeting